rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 Now, you can use the cursor of the first repository in the list to execute a second query.
 By using the `after` argument for the `repositories` list field, you can specify an entry point to retrieve your next page of paginated data.
-Question: What will the result look like when executing the following query?
+What would the result look like when executing the following query?

 {{< highlight javascript "hl_lines=5" >}}
 query OrganizationForLearningReact {